awslabs/aws-track-and-trace/README.md

 * **Value Field:** `systems.cooler.temperature`
 * **Value Units:** `ºC`.

 Once the sensor is saved, we could use it to create style conditions.
 Style conditions can modify the appearance of your assets if the condition expression is matched - e.g. set the `fillColor` to `blue` if temperature goes below 15ºC.
-Conditions are evaluated in order, and only style overrides need to be defined.
+Conditions are evaluated in order, and only style overrides need to be defined - i.e. you don't need to define the full style object, but only the properties you'd want to override from the default style.

 **Example:**